 Dr. Audrey Mojica is certified to removed amalgam fillings safely with the SMART protocol by the International Association of Oral Medicine and Toxicology.
 Amalgam fillings contain mercury which is a known toxin.
 We use special precautions at our office to minimize exposure to these mercury molecules during dental appointments.

 Gum disease is a usually silent disease if left untreated leads to systemic inflammation and chronic disease.
 Gum disease (periodontal disease) is caused by many factors including your family history, microbes, presence of plaque, health concerns and habits such as smoking.
-Research has shown links between periodontal disease and many systemic diseases and issues including Alzheimer’s disease, heart, and arterial disease, complications with pregnancy, diabetes and cancer.
+Research has shown links between periodontal disease and many systemic diseases and issues including Alzheimer’s disease (learn more), heart, and arterial disease, complications with pregnancy, diabetes and cancer.
 Eventually if left untreated, tooth loss will occur.
 Knowing this, our dental team takes the evaluation of your gum health seriously.
 Our evaluation includes careful measuring of your oral tissues and Xrays to determine signs of bone loss due to inflammation.
 Sometimes salivary testing is used as a diagnostic tool as well.
 Treatments are individualized to each patient’s needs and can include, non-surgical gum therapy, placement of medicines in the mouth, medical rinses for home use or laser therapy in the office.
 Many times, patients with chronic gum disease will need to come into the office more frequently for periodontal evaluations and removal of plaque.

 Sleep Apnea Screening